sbryngelson/group-docs/group-syllabus/publishing.md

 We'll plan the paper together, thinking about its contributions, how to present them, the intended structure of the paper, and how to present the results.
 I typically ask my PhD students to write the first draft of each section in the paper independently.

-For a 1st or 2nd year student, the writing process might be the student delivering an individual section for in-depth feedback from me, followed by rewrites by the students, and ultimately by extensive editing and rewriting by me.
+For a first- or second-year student, the writing process might involve the student delivering an individual section for in-depth feedback from me, followed by rewrites by the students and, ultimately, extensive editing and rewriting by me.
 For a 5th-year student, one is likely (after discussing their thoughts on its direction and narrative) are likely to go off and write a near-perfect paper on their own, followed by collaborative editing and rewriting.

 __Important note:__